HongruiTang/RePaint-reimplementation/README.md

 ## References

-- Include a list of references, including the original paper and any additional resources used in your re-implementation.

 - Lugmayr, A., Danelljan, M., Romero, A., Yu, F., Timofte, R., Van Gool, L., 2022.
 Repaint: Inpainting using denoising diffusion probabilistic models, in: Proceedings of the IEEE/CVF conference on computer vision and pattern recognition, pp. 11461–11471.

-- Peng, J., Liu, D., Xu, S., Li, H., 2021.
-Generating diverse structure for image inpainting with hierarchical vq-vae, in: Proceedings of the IEEE/CVF conference on computer vision and pattern recognition, pp.10775–10784.

-- Suvorov, R., Logacheva, E., Mashikhin, A., Remizova, A., Ashukha, A., Silvestrov, A., Kong, N., Goka, H., Park, K., Lempitsky, V., 2022.
-Resolution-robust large mask inpainting with fourier convolutions, in: Proceedings of the IEEE/CVF winter conference on applications of computer vision, pp. 2149–2159.

-- Wan, Z., Zhang, J., Chen, D., Liao, J., 2021.
-High-fidelity pluralistic image completion with transformers, in: Proceedings of the IEEE/CVF international conference on computer vision, pp. 4692–4701.

-- Yu, J., Lin, Z., Yang, J., Shen, X., Lu, X., Huang, T.S., 2018.
-Generative image inpainting with contextual attention, in: Proceedings of the IEEE conference on computer vision and pattern recognition, pp. 5505–5514.

-- Zeng, Y., Fu, J., Chao, H., Guo, B., 2022.
-Aggregated contextual transformations for high-resolution image inpainting.
-IEEE transactions on visualization and computer graphics 29, 3266–3280.

 ## Acknowledgements